 Anyhow, after a car crash where Kuki lost some friends in it, she decided to change her life dramatically.
 She marries Paolo, a man she hardly even knows.
 Together with her son, the fresh married couple moves to Kenya to live the dream and to face the problems that come along with the dream.

 Mainly because I was in love with the landscape settings and the wildlife in it.
 So, the script itself didn’t had all of my attention.
 I do remember that the family adapted perfectly into the culture.
-Which is the only way to make it worthwhile to live in another country.
+Which is the only way to make it worthwhile to emigrate to another country.

 I never understood why you would move or go on a vacation to a country that you’re not interested in at all.

 I can’t remember any other movie that teased my senses so much as ‘Under the Tuscan Sun’.
 I was more alive during this movie than I was before and after.
 Apart from the cheesy love story this was a big hit for me.
-I could feel the kindness, happiness, freedom and joy from my TV screen toward my couch.
+I could feel the kindness, happiness, freedom and joy.

 BTW: Diane Lane is such a lovely lady to watch!

-Nothing beats a city where everyone knows each other and get along.
+Nothing beats an environment where everyone knows each other and get along.
 Instead of living aside each other, living with each other will give you so much more joy.
-It’s one of the things that makes a house feel like a home.

 Do not forget, the best memories come from the most spontaneously & unexpected adventures.